Deal alert! Northwest, our favorite company, is forming

 Starting an LLC costs $50 in Hawaii.
 This is the state filing fee for a document called the Hawaii Articles of Organization.

-The Articles of Organization are filed with the Hawaii Business Registration Division.
+The Articles of Organization are filed with the Hawaii Department of Commerce and Consumer Affairs’ Business Registration Division.
 And once approved, this is what creates your LLC.

-The $50 fee is a one-time fee.
+The $50 fee is a one-time Hawaii LLC cost.
 You don’t have to pay any monthly (or annual) fees to start your Hawaii LLC.

 Note: LLCs are the most common business structure used in Hawaii.
 They are the most popular business entity because they offer liability protection for the LLC owners.